chrisburnell/chrisburnell.com/_drafts/articles/death-to-cols2.md

 banner:
   - death-to-cols.png
   - death-to-cols@2x.png
-banner_contain: true
 ---

-If you’ve ever developed a website with Twitter’s *Bootstrap*, Zurb’s *Foundation*, or a similar front-end framework, you’re likely familiar with the classic CSS grid system.
-Libraries of this sort present the developer with a huge swathe of classes and *bits* of CSS to accelerate and jump-start the process of layout.
+You’re likely familiar with the classic CSS grid system I’m talking about if you’ve ever developed a website using Twitter’s *Bootstrap*, Zurb’s *Foundation*, or a similar front-end framework like the ol’ [960 Grid System](https://960.gs).
+Libraries of this sort present the developer with a large swathe of classes and *bits* of CSS to accelerate and jump-start the process of layout.

-Specifically, they approach layout by dividing the width of the page into <var>n</var> columns and assigning components on the page to a different number of these columns.
+Specifically, they approach layout by dividing the width of the page into <var>n</var> (typically 12 or 24) columns and assigning the width of components on the page to a different number of these columns.
 For example, a <var>12</var>-column layout might be split into a <var>9</var>-column content section and a <var>3</var>-column sidebar. <var>12</var> is an especially common and useful number for layout on the web as it can easily be divided (and normalised) into *halves*, *thirds*, *quarters*, and *sixths*.
-Others attempt to inject *double* the granularity and opt for a <var>24</var>-column grid.
+Others attempt to inject *double* the granularity and opt for a <var>24</var>-column grid; although, you’re certainly not limited to these numbers.

-But what about when we want to divide <var>12</var> columns into *fifths*? <var>12</var> / <var>5</var> = <var>2.4</var> is quite unwieldy to work with.
+But what about when we want to divide <var>12</var> columns into *fifths*, for a layout where we want five items side-by-side? <var>12</var> / <var>5</var> = <var>2.4</var> is quite unwieldy to work with.

 What about when we want to display a section at the *full width of the window* instead of just the span of centered columns?
 How do we sanely manage the responsive breakpoints where these columns will change their ratios to make better use of screen real-estate?